 (4) Represents the fair value of assets prior to deducting estimated selling costs that were carried on the consolidated balance sheet at December 31, 2018, and for which a fair value measurement was recorded during the period.

-The following table presents (gains) and losses recognized on assets measured at fair value on a nonrecurring basis (dollars in millions):
+Gains and losses on assets measured at fair value on a nonrecurring basis were not material for the periods presented.